This page explains service accounts, types of service accounts, and the IAM roles that are available to service accounts.

 If you do not use workload identity federation, consider using organization policy constraints to block federation from all identity providers.

 Each service account is associated with two sets of public/private RSA key pairs that are used to authenticate to Google: Google-managed keys, and user-managed keys.

 Google-managed key pairs imply that Google stores both the public and private portion of the key, rotates them regularly (each key can be used for signing a maximum of two weeks), and the private key is always held in escrow and is never directly accessible.
-Cloud IAM provides APIs to use these keys to sign on behalf of the service account.
-See Creating Short-lived service account credentials for more information.
+IAM provides APIs to use these keys to sign on behalf of the service account.
+See Creating short-lived service account credentials for more information.